MicrosoftDocs/azure-stack-docs/azure-local/update/azure-update-manager-23h2.md

 To install updates on a single system from the resource page, follow these steps:

 1. Sign into [the Azure portal](https://portal.azure.com) and go to **Azure Update Manager**.

 2. Under the **Resources** dropdown, select **Azure Local**.

 3. Select the system name from the list.

 4. Select the update and then select **One-time update**.

       [![Screenshot of a one-time system update in Azure Update Manager.](./media/azure-update-manager/update-single-cluster.png)](media/azure-update-manager/update-single-cluster.png#lightbox)

 5. On the **Check readiness** page, review the list of readiness checks and their results.
     - You can select the links under **Affected systems** to view more details and individual system results.
+For information on the check types, see [About readiness checks](azure-update-manager-23h2.md#about-readiness-checks).

 6. Select **Next**.

 7. On the **Select updates** page, specify the updates you want to include in the deployment.
    1. View and select the available updates to install on your Azure Local machines.
    2. Select the **Version** link to view the update components and their versions.
    3. Select the Details, **View details** link, to view the update release notes.

 8. Select **Next**.

 9. On the **Review + install** page, verify your update deployment options, and select **Install**.

     [![Screenshot to install a one-time system update in Azure Update Manager.](./media/azure-update-manager/review-plus-install-2.png)](media/azure-update-manager/review-plus-install-2.png#lightbox)

 You should see a notification that confirms the installation of updates.
 If you don’t see the notification, select the **notification icon** in the top right taskbar.

 ## Update your hardware via Windows Admin Center